Jeffrey Sweet: Theatre career

 His involvement with musical theatre includes writing the book to a musical version of Murray Schisgal's play Luv with lyrics by Susan Birkenhead and music by Howard Marren.
 Originally produced off-Broadway under the title Love, it won Outer Critics Circle prizes for best book and best score.
 It was subsequently revived off-Broadway at the York Theatre in New York, directed by Patricia Birch, under the title What About Luv? and was later produced in London and Tokyo.
 He also collaborated with Melissa Manchester on a musical called I Sent a Letter to My Love based on the novel by Bernice Rubens.
 Sweet is also the author of Something Wonderful Right Away (an oral history of Chicago's The Second City troupe), The O'Neill (a book about the Eugene O'Neill Theater Center), The Dramatist's Toolkit and Solving Your Script (two texts on dramatic writing).
 A book of conversations with leading contemporary playwrights, What Playwrights Talk About When They Talk About Writing, was published in 2017 by Yale University Press.

 Sweet's plays are often focused on historical-political subjects.
 The most produced of the former is The Value of Names, a story set against the backdrop of the aftermath of the blacklist.
 In this play, a young actress finds herself facing the prospect of working with the director who named her father to HUAC during the McCarthy era.
 Since its 1983 premiere at the Actors Theatre of Louisville, Names has been revived a number of times, notably in a series of six productions starring Jack Klugman (including one at the Falcon Theatre which was nominated for "best play" in the Ovation Awards of Los Angeles; it was a remounting of the 2006 production directed by James Glossman at the George Street Playhouse in New Brunswick, NJ).
+Sweet directed a 2025 production at the White Bear Theater in London.
 An earlier play, American Enterprise, dealt with George Pullman and the 1894 strike that bears his name.
-It received a Kennedy Center-American Express production grant and was cited by the American Theater Critics Association as one of the three best plays to premiere in the 1990–91 season.
+It received a Kennedy Center-American Express production grant and was cited by the American Theater Critics Association as one of the three best plays to premiere regionally in the 1990–91 season.
 The Action Against Sol Schumann was similarly cited by ATCA in the 2000–01 season.
 Sweet won the 2012 Audelco Award for best playwright for the New York production of Court-Martial at Fort Devens at the New Federal Theater.